 IRIS Partner: Canon UK

 Booths is an expanding, regional supermarket chain founded in the North-West of the UK.
-It employs over 3.000 people in 29 stores across and has its own manufacturing, distribution and maintenance facilities, as well as a Central Office building.
+It employs over 3.000 people in 29 stores and has its own manufacturing, distribution and maintenance facilities, as well as a Central Office building.
 The company holds true to its founder’s philosophy to ‘sell the best goods available, in attractive stores, staffed with first class assistants’.
 To realize that vision, the company works hard to engage with the communities within which it trades and to develop own label product ranges in partnership with local suppliers and producers.
 While both Booths and the many local suppliers and producers with which it trades have benefited from this symbiotic relationship, the fledgling nature of many of its trading partners means that, many submit invoices that vary considerably in type and quality.

 Looking to achieve more efficient operating methods, Booths decided to acquire a solution that would streamline the process by drastically reducing the time spent handling invoices manually.
-After considering a number of options, Booths adopted Canon’s Invoice Processing solution based on IRISXtract™, which has delivered time savings and greatly improved productivity in the two years since installation.
+After considering a number of options, Booths adopted Canon’s Invoice Processing solution with OCR scanning based on IRISXtract™, which has delivered time savings and greatly improved productivity in the two years since installation.

 For a business to expand yet remain profitable, it needs to ensure that, as well as increasing its revenues, it optimizes the internal processes by adopting the most efficient operating methods.
 Booths identified the manual processing of its invoices as one area of the business in which operational changes could deliver significant benefits.
 Booths’ Financial Controller, Steve Sumner explains the challenge they faced: “We have 3,500 suppliers, of which 2,000 are ‘expense suppliers’, who submit invoices for capital or repair items – the ‘Goods Not for Resale’ that we procure to enable us to function as a business.
 As a result of our policy to work where possible with local suppliers whose own businesses vary enormously in size, the range and format of the invoices they submit to our stores varies similarly – from hand-written ones to multi-page paper invoices to electronic invoices.
 This meant that we had to process the majority of the invoices manually, which was very time-intensive, especially if an invoice was hand-written and not clearly legible or was missing some of the data we required.”

-“We therefore decided to invest in a software-based, invoice processing solution that would improve data input accuracy, while reducing manual payment data entry time, queries and the number of invoices lost.
+“We therefore decided to invest in a software-based, invoice processing solution with OCR scanning that would improve data input accuracy, while reducing manual payment data entry time, queries and the number of invoices lost.
 Looking to reduce our payment processing costs and also to improve our supplier relations, we reviewed two solutions, but were swayed by the level of Canon’s commitment to support us throughout the project.”

 The implementation of the project began with a consultation day, during which Booths confirmed exactly what they wanted from the solution – to be able to process 250 invoices accurately every 3 hours – and how its components would be tailored to exactly fit into Booths’ Accounts Payable (AP) operations.

-The installation of the invoice processing solution and the training of Booths’ finance team were completed by Canon within a week.
+The installation of the invoice processing solution with OCR scanning and the training of Booths’ finance team were completed by Canon within a week.
 Michelle Barnett, Purchase and Sales Ledger Manager at Booths, recalls “As the new system has its own dedicated PCs that run specialized automation software, Canon was able to set it up and test it without any negative impact on our ongoing operations.”

-The new Invoice Processing solution, which also comprises Canon document scanning hardware, features the powerful IRISXtract™ software that digitizes and then smartly extracts, processes and digitally archives the invoice data – all seamlessly integrated with Microsoft SharePoint and Booths’ Enterprise Resource Planning (ERP) platform.
+The new Invoice Processing solution, which also comprises Canon document scanning hardware, features the powerful IRISXtract™ OCR software that digitizes and then smartly extracts, processes and digitally archives the invoice data – all seamlessly integrated with Microsoft SharePoint and Booths’ Enterprise Resource Planning (ERP) platform.
 Previously a supplier would post a paper invoice to Booths’ Accounts Payable department, who would forward it on to the relevant budget holder for authorization.
 That person would then sign and code the invoice and send it back to the AP department, who would then manually enter the data on the invoice into Booths’ ERP system.

-With the new invoice processing system in place, when paper invoices are now received by the AP department, they are scanned and indexed as PDFs at up to 60 pages per minute in batches of 20.
+With the new invoice processing system in place, when paper invoices are now received by the AP department, they are scanned and indexed as PDFs in batches of 20.
 The intelligent document recognition capabilities of the Canon solution also recognize and capture key accounting information, such as invoice number and VAT number, and automatically populate the relevant fields within the template.
 As part of the same process, key invoice data is automatically exported, validated, and matched against suppliers’ data held in Microsoft SharePoint, from where the relevant budget holders can access and authorize them.
 Finance employees can then quickly and easily access each recorded invoice for a one-click validation, which then imports the data, ready for payment, into Booths’ ERP software.

 “The new process automation solution has also contributed to the reduction in time in compiling management accounts at the end of a quarter.
 In summary, the new system gives Booths greater functionality with regards to processing the invoices and greater knowledge of the invoices that are circulating within the business.
 We can now present a far more accurate picture of the business, as we know exactly where any invoice is being held up.”